 With respect to the Funds that display a Peer Group Performance.
 Source: Morningstar Direct for Mutual Funds, as of the most recent month end.
 Morningstar data is ©2025 by Morningstar, Inc. All rights reserved.
-Although gathered from reliable sources, the information is not represented or warranted by p53.
+Although gathered from reliable sources, the information is not represented or warranted by Morningstar to be accurate, correct, complete or timely.
+Peer groups are unmanaged and cannot be invested in directly.

+p53.
 Target-Date 2050: Target-date portfolios provide diversified exposure to stocks, bonds, and cash for those investors who have a specific date in mind (in this case, the years 2046-2050) for retirement.
 These portfolios aim to provide investors with an optimal level of return and risk, based solely on the target date.
 Management adjusts the allocation among asset classes to more-conservative mixes as the target date approaches, following a preset glide path.
 A target-date portfolio is part of a series of funds offering multiple retirement dates to investors.